-Inside: Ramadan Fasting for children, why you shouldn’t let a child Fast before they are the right age, what can go wrong and how to cope.
+Ramadan Fasting for Kids: How to teach children to fast in Ramadan, why you shouldn’t let a child Fast before they are the right age, what can go wrong and how to cope.
 Sample Intermittent Fasting Plan for little children plus a book to help you talk to your child.

 Ramadan is a month of fasting and worship but children, pregnant or feeding mothers and the sick or old are exempt from it.
 Fasting becomes obligatory after a child reaches adolescents, that is around the age of 14 or 15 years.
 Before that, you may train them to fast and teach them gradually to accustom themselves to fasting the whole day.

 Many parents start around 9 or 10 years old.
 They let them fast a day or more in the beginning or on the weekends.
 By the time they are in their teens, they may have learnt to fast more easily.